tatuylonen/wiktextract/README.md

 decided to keep it as a JSON object per line, because loading all the data into Python requires 40-50 GB of memory.
-It is much easier to process the data line-by-line, especially if you are only interested in part of the information.
+It is much easier to process the data line-by-line, especially if you are only interested in a part of the information.
 You can easily read the files using the following code:
 ```
 import json